anikamerklein/initials_repo/README.md

 # initials_repo
-Code repository for the bachelor thesis: 'Machine learning-based analysis of visual structural elements of ancient books'
+Code repository for my bachelor thesis: 'Machine learning-based analysis of visual structural elements of ancient books'

 The repository follows mostly the structure of the thesis: